Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 trashcan
 - 1 desk

-### q.
-Language Laboratories

-Language laboratories are 25.20m² and are designed to fit 8 peoples.
-There will be 2 in total.

-Language laboratories have to contain:
-- 8 tables
-- 9 chairs
-- 1 whiteboard
-- 1 computer
-- 6 plugs
-- 1 trashcan
-- 1 TV or video projector
-- 1 desk

 ## B. Halls
 ### a.
 Drone Zone
 #### 1. Flight Zone

-The Flight Zone is 78.54m² and is designed to fit Drones.
+Drone Zone is 78.54m² and is designed to fit Drones.

-The Flight Zone have to contain:
+Drone Zone have to contain:
 - 1 Drone
 - 1 protection for flight
 - 1 round carpet on the ground

 #### 2. Stands Zone

-The Stands Zone is 33.72m² and is designed to 12-15 people.
+Stands Zone is 33.72m² and is designed to 12-15 people.

 Stands Zone have to contain:
 - 1 Bleacher

 ### b.
 Robotic Parkour